theofficialgman/pacman/README.md

 ![in-game screenshot](https://libregamewiki.org/images/1/18/Pacman.png "in-game screenshot")

-This is a clone of the original pacman by Namco, as I remember, that I played for the first time on an Atari 130 XL in the early 90s.
+This is a clone of the original pacman_sdl by Namco, as I remember, that I played for the first time on an Atari 130 XL in the early 90s.

-Also, Paul Neave's pacman clone has inspired me greatly.
+Also, Paul Neave's pacman_sdl clone has inspired me greatly.

 One of the main goals of this implementation is an SDL application with a very low CPU usage.